 A few rules about CSE Name-Year system:

-The two types of citations are "end references," included in your References or Cited References page, and "in text references," included within the text of your paper in the paragraph in which you cite that source.
-References pages are formatted with a hanging indent; the second line of a citation is indented.
+The two types of citations are "end references," which are listed on your References or Cited References page, and "in text references," which are inserted within the text of your paper in the paragraph in which you cite that source.
+Reference pages are formatted with a hanging indent; i.e., the second line of a citation is indented.
+In the name-year system, list (but do not number) your sources alphabetically in the reference list at the end of your paper.
+In the sentences of your paper, cite these sources by giving the author’s last name and year of publication in parentheses.

 Author(s).
 Date.
 Title.
 Edition.
 Place of publication: publisher.
 Extent (number of pages).
 Notes.